Lewis Lyne: Northwest Europe

 The division's next assignment was the crossing of the River Rhine into Germany, codenamed Operation Plunder, although the division did not take part in the initial stages, crossing the river on 27 March, three days after the operation began, spearheaded by the 11th Hussars.
 Two days later Lyne's rank of major general was made temporary.
 The division, against token resistance, then raced across Germany, capturing thousands of German troops along the way, by 8 April reaching the outskirts of the city of Bremen, which fell to the 3rd Division, and crossed the River Weser a week later.
 The end of the war in Europe arrived soon after.
 Lyne took part in the Victory Parade in Berlin on 21 July 1945.
-He was mentioned in dispatches for his services in Northwest Europe on 7 August.
+He was mentioned in despatches on 7 August for his services in Northwest Europe.

 Postwar

-After the war he became Commandant of the British Sector in Berlin on 6 July 1945, a position he held while still retaining command of the 7th Armoured Division.
-He was made Director of Staff Duties (DSD) at the War Office in 1946 in 1949; he retired from the army due to ill health in early 1949, aged just 49.
-Never marrying, he died in Kersey, Suffolk on 4 November 1970.
+Lyne became Commandant of the British Sector in Berlin on 6 July 1945, a position he held while still retaining command of the 7th Armoured Division.
+He was made Director of Staff Duties at the War Office from 1946 to 1949.
+He retired from the army due to ill health in early 1949, aged just 49.
+Never marrying, he died in Kersey, Suffolk, on 4 November 1970.
 Although he remains largely unknown, Lyne was a highly competent and experienced battlefield commander, gaining respect from both his superiors, most notably Montgomery and Dempsey, and subordinates alike.